 It is extremely important to note that some male cats who present with these symptoms will progress to being completely obstructed.
 In veterinary medicine, we call this being “blocked.”
 Blocked cats are a medical emergency!
 If the obstruction is not treated, quickly toxins that build up in the body along with excess potassium will result in life-threatening disease and death.
-Blocked cats will have a bladder that is firm/hard and will not be able to eliminate any urine, despite constant straining.
+Blocked cats will have a firm/hard bladder and will not be able to eliminate any urine, despite constant straining.
 If you suspect your cat has a urinary obstruction, you must seek veterinary care immediately.

-If your cat is straining to urinate but you notice at least some urine coming out, a visit to a Veterinarian will help.
+If your cat is straining to urinate, but you notice at least some urine coming out, a Veterinarian will help.
 During your appointment, a nurse will obtain a thorough history followed by a physical examination by your vet, who may recommend testing to rule out bladder stones or an infection.
 These tests can include a urinalysis, urine culture, and radiographs.
 Many bladder stones are easily viewable on an x-ray and can be fairly easily identified.
 If these tests result in a diagnosis, treatment with antibiotics or special diets may be recommended.
-If these tests come back negative, your veterinarian will most likely suspect the idiopathic form of this condition as described above.
+If these tests come back negative, your veterinarian will most likely suspect this condition’s idiopathic form as described above.

 Treatment for idiopathic feline lower urinary disease centers around three key principles: Dilate the urethra to make it easier to urinate, encourage the elimination of sediment in the bladder by increasing water consumption and resulting urination, and relieving pain.
 Veterinarians have several key medications at their disposal to help achieve these goals.
 Urethral dilators and pain medications will likely be dispensed, along with some form of fluid therapy to increase urination.
 The addition of a water fountain to encourage drinking may also help.
 Finally, prescription diets are available for urinary conditions.
-The objective of these medications is to P.H balance your pet’s urine which creates an unfavorable environment for stones or sediment to form.
-These diets can even dissolve stones in some cases!
+The objective of these medications is to P.H balance your pet’s urine, which creates an unfavorable environment for stones or sediment to form.
+In some cases, these diets can even dissolve stones!